ntieu4328/Cybersecurity-Learning-Journal/Tools.md

 * -T(0-5) - timing template.
 0-5 slowest to fastest.
 Can speed up nmap.
 * -sV - probe open ports to determine service/version info

+Active Directory - centralized database and services that organize, manage, and secure network resources
+* Advanced features - provides access to hidden containerrs, tabs, and attributes, allowing administrators to manage more complex settings and properties of active directory objects
+  * View -> Advanced Features
+* When deleting part of directory: right click directory -> properties -> Object -> uncheck protect object from accidental deletion
+* Delegation - give specific users control over other directories
+  * right click directory that you want to delegate -> delegate control -> next -> add -> Enter the object names to select (username) -> check names -> Next -> select options -> next -> finish

 Elastic - cybersecurity threat detection, investigation, and response platform
 * learned how to filter for specific events and information
 * can use KQL (Kibana Query Language) to search